ccjjmartin/setup.environment/README.md

 - minimap (preview of your file's entire source code)
 - minimap-linter (a preview of code linting)
 - term3 (command line shell within Atom)
+- atom-beautify (automatically fix code mistakes for you)

 Atom Settings
 -------------